Combinatorial analysis of the period mapping: topology of 2D fibers: Setting the problem

 \subsection{Local period mapping}

-On each curve $M$ from the moduli space $\cal H$ there is a unique third kind abelian differential $d\eta_M$ with just two simple poles: the marked point $"\infty"$ and its involution $J"\infty"$, with residues $-1$ and $+1$ respectively and purely imaginary periods.
-For the algebraic model (\ref{M}) of the curve $M$ the differential has the appearance: \be d\eta_M=(x^g+\dots)w^{-1}dx, \ee with dots standing for a polynomial of degree not greater than $g-1$.
+On each curve $M$ from the moduli space $\cal H$ there is a unique third kind abelian differential $d\eta_M$ with just two simple poles: the marked point $\infty$ and its involution $J\infty$, with residues $-1$ and $+1$ respectively and purely imaginary periods \cite{BBook}, \S 2.1.3.
+For the algebraic model (\ref{M}) of the curve $M$ the differential takes the form: \be d\eta_M=(x^g+\dots)w^{-1}dx, \ee with dots standing for a polynomial of degree not greater than $g-1$.
 One can check that normalization conditions of the differential imply that the latter is \emph{real}, that is $\bar{J}d\eta_M=\overline{d\eta_M}$.
 In other words, the polynomial in (\ref{deta}) has real coefficients.
 An important consequence of this fact is this: half of periods of this differential vanish.

 Indeed, the anticonformal involution $\bar{J}$ naturally acts on the space of cycles $H_1(M,\mathbb{R})$ and splits it into a sum of two eigenspaces $H_1(M,\mathbb{R})^\pm$ corresponding to eigenvalues $\pm1$ of the operator.
-Cycles surviving after the reflection $\bar{J}$ we call \emph{even} and those changing the sign we call \emph{odd}.
+Cycles invariant under the reflection $\bar{J}$ we call \emph{even} and those changing the sign we call \emph{odd}.
 The periods of any real differential $d\eta$ over even/odd cycles are respectively real/ purely imaginary:

 In particular, we see that the integrals of the distinguished differential $d\eta_M$ over even cycles vanish as they should be real and imaginary simultaneously.